huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     ```sql
     DESC USER jsmith;
     ```
-    The command output is similar to the following:
+    The command output resembles the following:

     ```
     +---------------------+-----------------------------------------------------+---------+----------------------------------------------+